di Marzo. Greco di Tufo

 20,000 bottles made

-The vineyards are in the hamlets of San Paolo and Santa Lucia; the soils are a mixture of sulphur, chalk and clay at an altitude of 450m.
+The vineyards are at an altitude of 450m in the hamlets of San Paolo and Santa Lucia; the soils are a mixture of sulphur, chalk and clay.
 The prevailing aspect is southwest, the vines are 20 years old on average and are planted at around 3000 vines per hectare, using a Guyot system.

-The bunches are de-stemmed and gently ‘bladder’ pressed, only the free running juice (the resulting juice from a light pressing) is used.
+The grapes are harvested by hand in the middle of October, bunches are de-stemmed, gently pressed and only the free running juice (the resulting juice from a light pressing) is used.
 Fermentation is underground in small temperature-controlled steel tanks; each had to be commissioned to fit into this eccentric and ancient cantina.
-Selected yeasts are used for the fermentation and the wine remains on the yeasts for six months, over this period it goes through a partial malolactic conversion.
+Selected yeasts are used for the fermentation and the wine remains on the lees for six months.
+Over this period it goes through a partial malolactic conversion.